Teresa of Ávila: Early life

-Teresa Sánchez de Cepeda y Ahumada was born in 1515 in Ávila, Spain.
+Teresa Sánchez de Cepeda Dávila y Ahumada was born on 28 March 1515.
+Her birthplace was either Ávila or Gotarrendura.
 Her paternal grandfather, Juan Sánchez de Toledo, was a marrano or converso, a Jew forced to convert to Christianity or emigrate.
 When Teresa's father was a child, Juan was condemned by the Spanish Inquisition for allegedly returning to Judaism, but he was later able to assume a Catholic identity.
 Her father, Alonso Sánchez de Cepeda, was a successful wool merchant and one of the wealthiest men in Ávila.
 He bought a knighthood and assimilated successfully into Christian society.

-Previously married to Catalina del Peso y Henao, with whom he had three children, in 1509, Sánchez de Cepeda married Teresa's mother, Beatriz de Ahumada y Cuevas, in Gotarrendura.
+Sánchez de Cepeda was previously married to Catalina del Peso y Henao, with whom he had three children.
+In 1509, he married Teresa's mother, Beatriz de Ahumada y Cuevas, in Gotarrendura.
+Her brother, Lorenzo de Cepeda y Ahumada, was the father of Teresa de Ahumada.

-Teresa's mother brought her up as a dedicated Christian.
-Fascinated by accounts of the lives of the saints, she ran away from home at age seven, with her brother Rodrigo, to seek martyrdom in the fight against the Moors.
-Her uncle brought them home, when he spotted them just outside the town walls.
+Teresa's mother raised her as a dedicated Christian.
+Fascinated by accounts of the lives of the saints, she ran away from home at age seven with her brother Rodrigo to seek martyrdom in the fight against the Moors.
+Her uncle brought them home when he spotted them just outside the town walls.

-When Teresa was eleven years old, her mother died, leaving her grief-stricken.
+When Teresa was fourteen years old, her mother died, leaving her grief-stricken.
 This prompted her to embrace a deeper devotion to the Virgin Mary as her spiritual mother.
-Teresa was also enamored of popular fiction, which at the time consisted primarily of medieval tales of knighthood and works about fashion, gardens and flowers.
-Teresa was sent to the Augustinian nuns' school at Ávila.
+Teresa was also enamored with popular fiction, which at the time consisted primarily of medieval tales of knighthood and works about fashion, gardens and flowers.
+Teresa was sent to the Augustinian nuns' school in Ávila.